ianb821/IBActionSheet/README.md

 ##Known Issues
  - Has only been tested on iOS 7, I will hopefully have it tested on other versions of iOS soon.

+ - Having only been tested for iOS 7, the project has only been tested with Xcode 5 Developer Preview.
+A project created in Xcode 4.6 will be added soon.

  - Has only been tested on the iPhone physically.  iPad testing was done on the simulator.
 It follows the iPhone style UIActionSheet instead of the iPad one.
 I personally prefer this behavior, but if there is a demand, I'm happy to make it follow the UIActionSheet behavior for iPad, just let me know!